 Any such violation shall constitute grounds for refusing to grant or renew, modifying or revoking the Certification of the Assisted Living Residence or of any part thereof.

-Notwithstanding the existence or use of any other remedy, EOEA may, in the manner provided by law, maintain an action in the name of the Commonwealth for an injunction or other process against any person to restrain or prevent the operation of an Assisted Living Residence without Certification under M.G.L. c.
+Notwithstanding the existence or use of any other remedy, EOAI may, in the manner provided by law, maintain an action in the name of the Commonwealth for an injunction or other process against any person to restrain or prevent the operation of an Assisted Living Residence without Certification under M.G.L. c.
 19D.

-Any person who knowingly refers an individual for residency to an uncertified Assisted Living Residence shall be subject to a civil penalty of not more than $500.00 for each such violation assessable by the Superior Court.
+No person or entity shall knowingly refer an individual for residency to an uncertified Residence.
+Such violation shall be punishable by a civil penalty of not more than $500.00 for each such violation assessable by the Superior Court.
+Such violation shall constitute a violation of M.G.L. c.
+93A.

+12.13: Retaliation

+No Residence shall discharge, discipline, discriminate against or otherwise retaliate against an employee or Resident who, in good faith, files a complaint with or provides information to EOAI relative to what the employee or Resident reasonably believes is a violation of law, rule or regulation or poses a risk to public health or safety or Resident or staff well-being.

+A Residence in violation of this section shall be liable to the person retaliated against by a civil action for up to treble damages, costs and attorney’s fees in the event such violation shall be determined to be egregious or willful.

-: Advisory Council
+12.14: Advisory Council

-Notwithstanding any general or special law to the contrary, an advisory council shall be established within EOEA.
-The advisory council shall advise the Secretary of EOEA relating to the regulations authorized under M.G.L. c.
+Notwithstanding any general or special law to the contrary, an advisory council shall be established within EOAI.
+The advisory council shall advise the Secretary of EOAI relating to the regulations authorized under M.G.L. c.
 19D.
-The advisory council shall be comprised of nine members, the Secretary of Elder Affairs or his or her designee who shall serve as chairperson, the Director of the Department of Housing and Community Development or his or her designee; the Secretary of Health and Human Services or his or her designee, and six members to be appointed by the Governor upon nomination by the Secretary of Elder Affairs.
-Of such six nominees, the Secretary shall nominate three persons who represent Resident consumer interests and two persons who represent Sponsors and Managers of the Assisted Living Residence.
+The advisory council shall be comprised of nine members, the Secretary of Aging & Independence or his or her designee who shall serve as chairperson, the Director of the Department of Housing and Community Development or his or her designee; the Secretary of Health and Human Services or his or her designee, and six members to be appointed by the Governor upon nomination by the Secretary of Aging & Independence.
+Of such six nominees, the Secretary shall nominate three persons who represent Resident consumer interests and two persons who represent Sponsors and Executive Directors of the Assisted Living Residence.
 The advisory council shall by majority vote establish its own rules and procedures.
 Members of the council shall be appointed for terms of one year each.
 The council shall meet not less than on a quarterly basis, and it shall prepare a report of its activities, not less than annually.
 The annual report shall be made available to the public and the General Court.

-: Inapplicability of Certain Laws and Regulations to Assisted Living Residences
+12.15: Inapplicability of Certain Laws and Regulations to Assisted Living Residences